nitcord/nitcord/README.md

-# Hello, World! 👋 I'm Hamburger
+# Hello! 👋 I'm Hamburger

-I'm a passionate Full Stack Developer with an interest in computers and technology.
+I'm a Full Stack Developer with an interest in computers and technology.
 I specialize in JavaScript (Node.js) and Python.

 ## 🚀 Skills